Bambam320/MiniSchool/README.md

 ```js
 npm run server
 ```
-Now you're ready to learn or teach.
+Now you're ready to learn or teach at an english program in a made up school.

 Clone the repo [from Github here](https://github.com/Bambam320/phase-2-miniSchool-project)